 People who have rhinophyma are so scared of being labeled as an alcoholic that some report avoiding social activities or going out on a regular basis.
 In doing so, the stigma of addiction continues to thrive.
 This stigma results in prejudice, avoidance, rejection, and discrimination against people who have an addiction because others are unwilling to show compassion to those different from them.
 Unfortunately, the shame of addiction often prevents those with alcoholism from reaching out for help.

 The reality is, there are more than 15 million Americans suffering from an alcohol use disorder according to the National Institute on Alcohol Abuse and Alcoholism.
-Of this population, less than eight percent will receive treatment.
+Of this population, less than eight percent will receive detox treatment for alcoholism.
 To get more people suffering from alcoholism the help they desperately need, the stigma surrounding addiction must be broken.

 People can start deconstructing the stigma of addiction by: